bjackman/locali-ci/README.md

 command = "run_tests.sh"
 ```

-Tests aren't given a practical way to access the _output_ of their dependency
+Tests aren't currently given a practical way to access the _output_ of their
-jobs yet, so this has limited use-cases, primarily:
+dependency jobs, so this has limited use-cases right now, primarily:

 1. You can prioritise the test jobs that give you faster feedback.
 2. If you have some totally out-of-band way to pass output between test jobs, as
-   is the case in the [advanced example](#advanced-example)
+   is the case in the [advanced example](#advanced-example).

 ### Reference